-This new guide to oil and gas trading aims to fill a gap not currently supplied by other reference books on sale-of-goods law and charters by focusing on the day-to-day realities of trading in the sector.
+This comprehensive guide to oil and gas trading aims to fill a gap not currently supplied by other reference books on sale-of-goods law and charters by focusing on the day-to-day realities of trading in the sector.
 It examines the way in which the oil and gas market operates in practice, taking note of real-life situations that can arise.

 Publication date: Apr 2016

 Outer Space Law: